Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 (A moment of silence)

-SONG: An Advent song, a Eucharistic hymn or another appropriate song may be sung.
+SONG: A Eucharistic hymn or any other appropriate song may be sung.

 SILENT ADORATION